fncbook/fnc/book/matrixanaly/insight.md

 {doc}`demos/insight-graph`
 ```

 The representation of a graph by its adjacency matrix opens up the possibility for many kinds of analysis of the graph.
 One might ask whether the nodes admit a natural partition into clusters, for example.
-Or one might ask to rank the nodes in order of importance to the network as determined by some objective criteria---an application made famous by Google's PageRank algorithm, and one which is mathematically stated as an [eigenvalue problem](evd).
+Or one might ask to rank the nodes in order of importance to the network as determined by some objective criteria—an application made famous by Google's PageRank algorithm, and one which is mathematically stated as an [eigenvalue problem](evd).

 ## Images as matrices